Livewell Inspections

 • Keep all windows and exterior doors closed as much as possible

-Please Avoid These Activities Before the Inspection
+Please Avoid Before the Inspection

 • Showering or running hot baths immediately before the appointment

-• Cleaning, dusting, sweeping, or vacuuming for at least 24 hours beforehand
+• Cleaning, dusting, sweeping, or vacuuming for at least 24 hours

 • Burning candles, incense, or using strong fragrances